aws/aws-step-functions-data-science-sdk-python/doc/placeholders.rst

   definition = Chain([lambda_state_first, lambda_state_second])

-The third and fourth mechanisms can be used to access context objects from the Map state.
+The third and fourth mechanisms can be used to access the context object from Map states.
 The SDK provides the :py:meth:`stepfunctions.inputs.MapItemIndex` class that allows you to get the index number of the array item that is being processed in the current iteration and the :py:meth:`stepfunctions.inputs.MapItemValue` class which is used for accessing the value of the array item that is currently being processed.